 - Take the left side and fold it towards the center, overlapping the side corner of the bottom flap to create a tip at the bottom left corner of the circle.
 A small bit of filling should still be visible in the center.

 - Take the right side of the circle and fold it towards the center to create a third flap and completing the triangle.
 Tuck the bottom of this flap under the bottom right corner of the triangle while letting the top of the flap overlap the top corner of the triangle.
-Note: Each side of your triangle should have a corner that folds over and a corner that folds under, creating a pinwheel look that helps to keep the cookies from opening while they bake.
-It's also pretty!

 - Press to seal the corners of the triangle gently but firmly to secure the shape.
 If any cracks have formed at the places where the dough is creased, use slightly wet fingers to smooth them out.

-- Bake the cookies at 350˚F for 15 to 20 minutes, checking after 10 minutes - the dough thickness will affect how long the cookies take to bake.
+- Bake the cookies for 15 to 20 minutes, checking after 10 minutes - the dough thickness will affect how long the cookies take to bake.
 They should be lightly golden brown when fully baked (it may take as long as 25 minutes), so keep checking to prevent over-cooking.

 - Cool the hamantaschen on a wire rack, then store them in an airtight container.
 Enjoy, making as much noise as possible!

-- Unbaked butter cookie dough can be wrapped well in plastic and stored in an airtight plastic bag in the freezer for up to 3 months.
+- Make-ahead instructions: Unbaked butter cookie dough can be wrapped well in plastic and stored in an airtight plastic bag in the freezer for up to 3 months.
 Defrost it overnight in the refrigerator, then proceed with shaping.